CThanhNg03/florist-crm/README.md

 - `make dev` – build and start the Docker Compose stack.
 - `make migrate` – run Alembic migrations inside the API container.

+## Deployment

+See [docs/deployment.md](docs/deployment.md) for detailed steps to run the service with Uvicorn or deploy it to AWS Lambda (API Gateway) using the shared application wiring.

 ## Tech stack